Samuel-de-Oliveira/Helen/README.md

 # The Helen project
 ### What is it?
-The Helen project is equipment that helps people with vision disabilities and hearing disabilities to detect things in the front with sounds or vibrations, it also displays the distance of the object on an LCD screen.
+The Helen project is equipment that helps people with vision disabilities, like: blindness, low vision and deaf blind, to detect solid things in them front using sounds or vibrations components.

-The project can be used in a cap, hat, t-shirt, hands, or anything on the body.
-And it's Open Source, which means that's more accessible to anyone who wants the equipment, only just having a relative or friend create it with the materials they have.
+The Helen is projected to work in anything, for example you can make a hat that have the project on it or yo can make a govel that show to a blind person if have a solid thing, so your imagination is your limit with this project.

 Look how this work in this small video: